rolfn/kalenderRN/README.md

 * `\event*{2016-07-10}{Fußball-EM: Endspiel}[color=DarkTurquoise]`;
 colored event with a special color

-I the case of more than one events for a particular day only the first one is effective.

 * `\period{2016-12-23}{2017-01-03}`; period colored with the color defined by the key `periodColor`